 The next day I joined Jusgen for the famed Pablo Escobar tour, one of the popular touristy things to do in Medellin (for the uninitiated, Pablo Escobar was a Colombian druglord, one of the most notorious gangsters in history and widely regarded as the richest criminal ever).
 The tour van picked us up from our hostel, and took us to various places around the city that were frequented by Escobar and his gang members.
 The tour guide seemed to know quite a bit about the famous gangster, but he couldn’t explain it in English so well.
 Moreover, instead of just stating the facts, he would introduce his own opinions and judgements.
 What I found amusing was that he would pepper all his sentences with an English swear word used to accuse a person of copulating with his/her own female parent.
 When spoken in his Colombian accent, it had a funny poetic quality to it All in all, I thought that the Pablo Escobar tour was just an expensive waste of time.

 In the evening, I said a hasty goodbye to all my new friends at Casa Kiwi and hurried to the bus terminal.
-I wanted to take the 7.30 pm bus to Santa Marta on the Caribbean coast of Colombia.
+I wanted to take the 7.30 pm bus to Santa Marta on the Caribbean coast of Colombia, but nothing could have prepared me for what was to happen next.